A1yoshQa/netology/README.md

 - Monitoring and logs :heavy_check_mark:
 - Microservices :heavy_check_mark:
 - Kubernetes: basics, application and administration :heavy_check_mark:
-- Organization of the project with the help of cloud providers :triangular_flag_on_post:
+- Organization of the project with the help of cloud providers :heavy_check_mark:
-- Diploma block of the profession DevOps-engineer :watch:
+- Diploma block of the profession DevOps-engineer :triangular_flag_on_post:

 ## Contacts with me